 Minimum required monthly payments on credit cards may be as little as 1 percent or 2 percent of the balance, Stratton said.
 “When you’re paying 20 percent interest or more on that, you’re not even treading water.”

 Having a regular fixed payment also makes it easier to budget, Stratton said, since borrowers know exactly how much they will pay toward their loan every month.

 The limits of debt consolidation

 While consolidating higher-interest debt into a personal loan can be extraordinarily helpful to consumers carrying high loads of credit card debt, they can’t create good financial health by themselves.
 Consumers must find strategies to reduce the chances of getting back in debt later.
 Good budgeting, spending and saving practices including creating an emergency fund can go a long way to supporting financial goals.

 “Folks who have excessive debt or the wrong kind of debt for the wrong reasons really need help in two arenas,” said Barry Korb, a certified financial planner with Lighthouse Financial Planning in Potomac, Maryland.
 “First how to get out of debt.
 Second and more importantly, how not to return to their old ways.”

 Stratton added that borrowers should consider their future borrowing plans before taking on any loan.
 Having a loan with a fixed monthly payment may be a negative factor if, for instance, they apply for a home mortgage loan that limits the borrower’s debt-to-income ratio, he noted.

-A consolidation loan doesn’t eliminate the risk of getting into debt with credit cards again.
-But in part because of the way it puts a time limit on debt a consolidation loan can be a useful part of an overall plan for managing debt and maintaining good personal financial health.
-Mark Henricks writes about personal finance, business, technology and other topics for many leading publications.
+A loan for debt consolidation doesn’t eliminate the risk of getting into debt with credit cards again.
+But in part because of the way it puts a time limit on debt a personal loan can be a useful part of an overall plan for managing debt and maintaining good personal financial health.